charkost/popme/README.md

 ### Open

-You can open a page that exists in your file like this:
+You can open a site that exists in your file like this:

 ```
 $ pop google